 Here is a list of some common problems for the Volvo XC70

 Automatic transmission hard shifts between gears and slips

 The Volvo XC70 was available with a six-speed automatic transmission from 2006 to 2016.
 However, many drivers found it difficult to operate this transmission anytime they changed gears.
 When it got too heated, it tended to shift abruptly.
 Their transmission occasionally slips between gears, making driving risky.

-Malfunctioning shift solenoids, broken valve bodies, or incorrect software may bring on this Volvo XC70 transmission issue.
+Facing the symptoms of a bad shift solenoid, broken valve bodies, or incorrect software may lead to the Volvo XC70 transmission issue.
 To fix this problem, several owners had to spend a lot of money replacing or rebuilding the entire transmission.

 Squeaking or knocking sounds coming from control arm bushings

 Bushings shield control arms on the 2013 Volvo XC70 from heat and friction that may otherwise harm the vital suspension components.
 Sadly, some drivers have noted that their vehicles’ front control arm bushings started to wear out quicker than anticipated.

 The control arms made knocking or squeaking noises when their exposed metal came into touch with other metal components.
 The damaged bushings could compromise the wheels’ alignment, resulting in issues like uneven tire wear.

 Fortunately, the remedy for the noise from the bushings is replacing the old bushings.
 This issue has also affected the Volvo XC70 model years from 2003 to 2010.

 Some motorists have expressed worries about shifting issues with the 2012 Volvo XC70 transmission.
 They detailed instances where the transmission failed utterly, moved or downshifted more forcefully than usual, or took too long to shift between speeds.